abdn-cs3033-ai/heuristic-planning/README.md

 - Code readability (10%).

 ## Python Instructions
-In LAPRO you can just run (for Linux):
+In a preconfigured computer you can just run (in Linux):
 ```shell
 jupyter notebook
 ```